-Section 2 Reporting of Ex pioration Results Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Section 2 Reporting of Exploration Results Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-The Senegal Project comprises 3 granted prospecting licences (Sambarabougou, Moura and Bounsankoba) and 1 mining application (Makabingui Gold Project) that is being processed through the final stages of granting.
-The tenement package comprises a contiguous, 800 km2 area located ~700km ESE of Dakar, Senegal.
-Bassari have 70/30 joint ventures on the three exploration licences with local companies holding the licences.
-Bassari has previously mined an alluvial source at Douta and operated a gravity recovery processing plant.
+The Senegal Project comprises one granted prospecting licence (Moura) and one mining licence (Makabingui Gold Project).
+The tenement package comprises a contiguous, 590 km2 area located ~700km ESE of Dakar, Senegal.
+Bassari has a 70/30 joint venture on the exploration licence and 64/36 on the mining licence with local companies.
+Bassari has previously mined an alluvial source at Douta and operated a gravity recovery processing plant, and is preparing for the development of a hard rock project on Makabingui.
 On the grant of a mining tenement, royalties are payable to the Senegal government (5% NSR), which has a right to obtain up to 25% of the project by contributing a market purchase price.
 There are no other material issues affecting the tenements.
 All granted tenements are in good standing and there are no impediments to operating in the area.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 The Senegal Project has been held by Bassari since 2004.
 There were no intense exploration activities completed on the tenements prior to Bassari's involvement.
 Some areas have been mined to shallow depths by artisanal miners.
 Geology Deposit type, geological setting and style of mineralisation.
 The Senegal Project has gold mineralisation occurring in association with quartz veins in metagabbro, granite and adjacent sediments.
 All known economic mineralisation is structurally controlled by secondary and tertiary splays along major regional mineralised structures.
 Gold is structurally controlled but hosted in a number of different settings and lithologies similar to Archaean lode style gold systems mined in Western Australia and Canada.